Scott Pilgrim Sketchy-ass 24-year-old Rating: Awesome

 To clarify...
 All his friends had some kind of homosexual experience at one point.
 Kim and Knives kissed in volume 2, Ramona has an evil ex-girlfriend, Stephen came out of the closet in volume 5, Wallace (as well as Mobile, Jimmy, Other Scott, etc.) is openly gay, and even Scott himself had a somewhat gay backstory about how he and Wallace became roommates.

-Idiot Hero: Although though not stupid, Scott can be very uncaring about the feelings of others, and definitely not the most practical or responsible person.
+Idiot Hero: Although not entirely stupid, Scott can be very uncaring about the feelings of others, and definitely not the most practical or responsible person.
 He also Does Not Understand Sarcasm at times.

 Karma Houdini: Scott seems to get away pretty clean in regards to him dating Knives Chau and Ramona at the same time.
 Until volume 5 that is.

 Lame Comeback: Constantly.
 Averted, somewhat, in the movie, where Scott gets some genuinely badass one-liners.
 Take, for example, his fight with Lucas Lee, after defeating his stunt doubles:

 Scott: Mr. Lee?
 You're needed back on set.

 Laser-Guided Amnesia: Actually self inflicted; in order to avoid confronting the facts of how much of a Bastard Boyfriend he is to all of his love interests, he willfully pushed his memories of his bad relationships away and forgot them.
 The purpose of his Epiphany Therapy in the wilderness is to get rid of this, and confront the bad things he's done.